 Copyright 2011 Jay Matthew Greenfeld

 Greenfeld, Jay Matthew.
-"Using rational emotive behavior therapy to initiate and maintain regular exercise in college-age men: a qualitative investigation." dissertation, University of Iowa, 2011.
+"Using rational emotive behavior therapy to initiate and maintain regular exercise in college-age men: a qualitative investigation."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.